0.0146 seconds

 De staat van het Internet, Waag

-visitors.
 One click on ‘got it’ when visiting the webpage of Daily Mail provides permission that they may share your personal information with 835 other companies.
-This way, they can all benefit from your data; by monetizing your attention in advertising models.
-One click and all these companies know exactly who you are, where you are, what you are thinking about at this very moment and what you

 Participants, young and old, professionals and non-professionals from all over the world, are shocked about what they’ve read.
 For example, participant Kathalijne Buitenweg (former politician for the Green Left (NL)) shared her reading experience with parliament during a debate on the future of the information society, and the project inspired her to ask parliamentary questions about this topic.
 With this work, Janssen shows the fragile position of the internet user and argues for greater awareness of data processing and better digital civil rights.